capac/short-term-rents-in-london/README.md

 Most short-term rentals are in the Westminister borough, with Kensington & Chelsea and Tower Hamlets listed in second and third places.

+### Cluster analysis

+I completed the cluster analysis of the rental properties in London.
+Maximizing by Silhouette coefficient, there appears to be just one major cluster in London (Silhouette score: 0.584).
+Other subclusters are not visible, and changing the `eps` and `min_sample` parameters in DBSCAN doesn't offer more than one cluster, even with lower Silhouette scores.

 ## Model generation

 ## Conclusions